griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 pVACseq currently offers three filters: a binding filter, a coverage filter, and a top score filter.

-The binding filter and top score filter are always run automatically as part of the pVACseq pipeline.
-The coverage filter is run automatically if the input VCF contains readcount and/or expression annotations.
+These filters are always run automatically as part of the pVACseq pipeline using default cutoffs.

-All filters can also be run manually to narrow the final results down further.
+All filters can also be run manually on the filtered.tsv file to narrow the results down further or they can be run on the all_epitopes.tsv file to apply different filtering thresholds.

 Binding Filter
 --------------